sejalgoyal/JavaScript_crash/README.md

 This is a learning project for beginners.

-Each Chapter contains a small basic level project
+Each chapter contains a small basic level project